Citation, DOI, disclosures and article data

 Most cases have a sporadic occurrence.

-A fetus with a gastroschisis may have intrauterine growth restriction (IUGR) 6.
+A fetus with gastroschisis may have intrauterine growth restriction (IUGR) 6.

-- maternal serum alpha-fetoprotein (MSAFP) may be elevated: the extent of AFP rise is often greater for a gastroschisis than for an omphalocoele
+- maternal serum alpha-fetoprotein (MSAFP) may be elevated: the extent of AFP rise is often greater for gastroschisis than for an omphalocele

 Treatment and prognosis

 There can be an intra-uterine mortality rate of 10-15%.
 The condition of the bowel at birth is the single most important prognostic factor.
 Antenatal diagnosis of gastroschisis may facilitate a planned delivery in a specialized unit (tertiary care center) with parental counseling as well as surgical planning.
 Most infants are treated surgically on the first day of life.
-In general, it carries a good survival rate post surgery 3.
+In general, it carries a good survival rate of post-surgery 3.
 Some state that the smaller the gastroschisis, the greater the risk of ischemia to the herniated gut due to a more severe restriction of blood flow.
 Antenatal diagnosis of accompanying fetal bowel dilatation (especially if over 20 mm 8) is also considered a poorer outcome.